Whether you’re changing locations down the street or across the country, moving is a stressful and expensive experience.

-Every moving company has rates that vary, so it’s important to shop around until you find one that has a price you can afford.
-However, there are a few basic parameters that movers use to calculate the cost to move your belongings from one place to another.
+Every moving company has rates that vary, so it’s essential to shop around until you find one that has a price you can afford.
+However, movers use a few basic parameters to calculate the cost of moving your belongings from one place to another.

 In general, it should cost anywhere between $300 to $1,500 to move locally, and this price range largely depends on the size of the move.
-If you’re moving long-distance (i.e., to another state), it may cost you from $2,400 to $5,000 or more.
+Moving long-distance (i.e., to another state) may cost you from $2,400 to $5,000 or more.
 This also depends on the size of the move, as well as the distance traveled.

 Keep in mind that if you’re moving cross-country, the cost will be even higher than if you were moving to a nearby state.
-It’s a bit tricky to accurately get estimated moving costs, which is why it’s always best to contact several movers directly.
+It’s tricky to estimate moving costs accurately, so it’s always best to contact several movers directly.

-Most movers take the size of your home and the distance into consideration when providing an estimate.
+Most movers consider the size of your home and the distance when providing an estimate.
 A one-bedroom apartment that moves within a short distance will be approximately $250 to $700, while a four-bedroom home within the same distance will cost you around $1,200 to $4,000 or more to move.

 If you have a vehicle that needs to be moved, don’t forget to include this cost in your moving budget, which should range anywhere from a few hundred dollars to slightly less than $2,000.
-This cost will also depend on the distance as well as the type of vehicle you own.
+This cost will also depend on the distance and the type of vehicle you own.

 How Movers Calculate Your Moving Costs

 Many local moving companies will charge you by the hour for labor to complete your move.
-This applies to in-town moves, and it can range from $50 to $200 per hour, depending on how many people are needed to move everything in one day.
+This applies to in-town moves, ranging from $50 to $200 per hour, depending on how many people are needed to move everything in one day.

-Moving a whole house worth of stuff long-distance can be as low as $600 all the way to several thousand dollars.
-It really depends on the size of the move and the distance.
+Moving a whole house worth of stuff long-distance can be as low as $600 to several thousand dollars.
+It depends on the size of the move and the distance.

 A typical one-bedroom should weigh around 2,000 pounds, costing you approximately $600 for a few hundred miles.
 If you’re moving cross-country, the price jumps to around $2,500 or higher.

 Larger homes weigh about 5,000 pounds on average, and costs can be as low as $1,700 to as high as $7,000.
-The biggest factor for long-distance move prices is the distance.
+The most significant factor for long-distance move prices is the distance.

-If you have unusually heavy or bulky items like a piano or a pool table, expect to pay more.
-In fact, these items can add a significant amount to your estimated moving costs.
-In addition, if you’re moving to a sparsely populated area, such as Montana or Wyoming, it could also cost more for movers.
+Expect to pay more if you have unusually heavy or bulky items like a piano or a pool table.
+These items can add a significant amount to your estimated moving costs.
+In addition, moving to a sparsely populated area, such as Montana or Wyoming, could also cost more for movers.